HydroIT/MG-MAS/README.md

 - keras (Machine Learning library, depends in turn on Numpy, Theano, Scipy, etc)
 - h5py (Library to handle HDF5 files)
 - music21 (MIDI file and music parsing library)

+In certain circumstances also follwing libraries have to be installed:
+- numpy
+- scipy
+- theano
+- tensorflow

 # Files
 - Agents.py - Includes implentation of the different agents